SaidKA007/ai-supply-chain-threat-intelligence/week2/README.md

 | Document the increment with text and visuals | Five original source figures, case analysis, datasets, and collection notes. |
 | Maintain weekly GitHub transparency; defend the increment | Submission instructions and a proposed 7-minute-30-second defense are included.
 The actual commit and defense remain submission actions. |

-The instructor has permitted alternatives to the tools listed in the syllabus, as communicated by the group.
-This increment uses public-document inspection and local Python data checks. **No Shodan, VirusTotal, or Maltego session was conducted for this project.** A publisher's screenshot mentioning a scanner is not evidence that the group used that scanner.

 ## 2. Collection scope and method